arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 PS> Import-Module -Name Arcus.Scripting.ApiManagement
 ```

-## Create a new API operation on the Azure API Management instance
+## Creating a new API operation in the Azure API Management instance

 Create an operation on an existing API in Azure API Management.